chumingqian/Model_Compression_For_YOLOV3-V4/README.md

 `--prune 2` is the sparsity of layer pruning.

+- details see the 2.1.

-1.4 Notice for the sparse training, the reason for using sparse training before we prune the network  is that  we need to select out the unimportant channels in the network, through the sparse training we can select out and prune  these unimportant channels  in the network.
+1.4 Notice for the sparse training:

+-The reason for using sparse training before we prune the network is that we need to select out the unimportant channels in the network, through the sparse training we can select out and prune  these unimportant channels in the network.

-  There  maybe  no   when the  classes  you trian is  not too much ,such 1-5 classes.
+-When the classes you trian network is not too much, such 1-5 classes.
+There maybe  no difference with sparse training or without sparse training before prune the network.

+-When the training classes are above 10 clasees, sparse training  play an important role,  in this situation  prune the channel directly  without sparse training  will  bring an irreparable damage to the network's accuracy, even later use the fine-tune  or distillation it brings  a little effect.
+Meanwhile, doing the sparse training firstly,  then prune the network it may reduce the network's accuracy  temporary, after we fine-tune or distilling the pruned  network,  the pruned network's accuracy will be regained.

 ```bash
 python3 train.py --data ... --s 0.001 --prune 0  -pt --weights ... --cfg ... --img_size ...  --batch-size 32  --epochs ...
 ```

-1.3 Testing and detect the modle
+1.3 Testing and detect command:

-`python3 test.py --data ... --cfg ... ` Test command
+`python3 test.py --data ... --cfg ... `: Test the mAP@0.5 command

-`python3 detect.py --data ... --cfg ... --source ...` Detection command, the default address of source is data/samples, the output result is saved in the output file, and the detection resource can be pictures, videos.
+`python3 detect.py --data ... --cfg ... --source ...`: Detection a single image/video command, default address of source is data/samples, the output result is saved in the output file.

-# Model Compression

-## 1. Pruning
+### Part2 Model compression algorithm including pruning and knowledge distillation.

-### channel pruning types
+2.1 channel pruning types
 |<center>method</center> |<center>advantage</center>|<center>disadvantage</center> |
 | --- | --- | --- |
 |Normal pruning        |Not prune for shortcut layer.
 It has a considerable and stable compression rate that requires no fine tuning.|The compression rate is not extreme.  |